Cutting sequences on Bouw-M\"oller surfaces: an S-adic characterization: Background

 \item Kariane Calta \cite{calta} and Curt McMullen \cite{Mc} discovered independently infinitely many new Veech surfaces in genus $2$, each of which can be presented as an L-shaped polygon with certain integer measurements in a quadratic vector field.

-\item Irene Bouw and Martin M\"oller discovered a new family of Veech curves (i.e. quotients of $SL(2, \mathbb{R})$ by a Veech group) with triangular Veech groups in \cite{BM}.
+\item {In \cite{McP}, McMullen discovered a new infinite family of primitive Teichm\"uller curves in $\mathcal M_g$ for $g=2,3,4$, as well as new closed $SL(2,\R)$-invariant loci in the space of holomorphic 1-forms $\Omega \mathcal M_g$, $g \leq 5$ and new Teichm\"uller curves generated by strictly quadratic differentials.
+All these new examples are built using a construction that generalizes to higher genus the work he did for genus $2$ using Jacobians with real multiplication (see \cite{McJ}). } \item Irene Bouw and Martin M\"oller discovered a new family of Veech curves (i.e. quotients of $SL(2, \mathbb{R})$ by a lattice Veech group) with triangular Veech groups in \cite{BM}.
 Then Pat Hooper in \cite{Hooper} showed that special points on these Veech curves can be obtained by gluing semi-regular polygons; see the definition given in the next section.
 In this paper, we will call \bm surfaces this family of Veech surfaces obtained by gluing semi-regular polygons (as it has been done often in previous literature).
 We remark that Hooper showed that the Teichm\"uller curves associated to his semi-regular polygon surfaces were the same as Bouw and M\"oller's Veech curves in many cases, with a few exceptions.
 Later, Alex Wright \cite{Wright} showed this equality in all the remaining cases.
-We remark also that while Ward's surfaces are always glued from exactly $3$ polygons (they correspond as mentioned above to the $\M3n$ \bm family), \bm Veech surfaces can be obtained by gluing any number $m\geq 2$ of (semi-regular) polygons.
+We remark also that while Ward's surfaces are always glued from exactly $3$ polygons (they correspond as mentioned above to the $\M3n$ \bm family), \bm surfaces can be obtained by gluing any number $m\geq 2$ of (semi-regular) polygons.

+\item Hooper found that the $(\pi/12, \pi/3, 7\pi/12)$ triangle has the lattice property, and computed its Veech group.
+The surface unfolded from this triangle is one of the Veech surfaces of genus $4$ discovered by McMullen in \cite{McJ}), described above, and Hooper showed that it comes from a billiard in this triangle (see \cite{Hooper1}).

 \end{itemize} Providing a full classification of Veech surfaces is a big open question in Teichm\"uller dynamics, since Veech surfaces correspond indeed to closed $SL(2, \mathbb{R})$-orbits and hence are the smallest orbit closures of the $SL(2, \mathbb{R})$ action on the moduli space of Abelian differentials.
 Several very recent results are in the direction of proving that there exists only finitely many Veech surfaces in several strata of translation surfaces, see for example \cite{AN,ANW,BHM,LN, LNW, MaW,NW}.